cagallo/book-club-api/README.md

     - `npm install`
 4. To fire up the server, run:
     - `node server.js` or `nodemon server.js`(if you have nodemon installed)
 5. In the browser or postman, use the following endpoints with the base URL: http://localhost:3000/ to retrieve, post, or delete data.
-You can also use the following endpoints on the deployed Heroku API linked above.
+6. You can also use the following endpoints(besides books, takes you there automatically) on the deployed Heroku API linked above.

 ## Endpoints